urfave/cli/README.md

 ## Installation

-Using the package requires a working Go environment.
+Using this package requires a working Go environment.
 [See the install instructions for Go](http://golang.org/doc/install.html).

-Go Modules are strongly recommended when using this package.
+Go Modules are required when using this package.
 [See the go blog guide on using Go Modules](https://blog.golang.org/using-go-modules).

 ### Using `v2` releases